gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Wait!" she said, but it was too late—the flying machine was gone.

 She looked up.
-There!
-Two dots, approaching fast.
+There—two dots, approaching fast.
 She sprinted for the nearest clump of weeds and threw herself into it.

 The drones that had dropped dizzysmoke canisters on the village arrived moments later.
 They slowed,
 pivoted,
-and slowly descended through the opening in the ground.
+and descended through the opening in the ground.
 With a heavy *clunk*,
 the hatch closed behind them.
 Heart sinking,